Week 35 (Apr. 20 - 24)

 Week 35 Homework Problems:

-- Skip this problem (we didn't get to it): Optional thin film interference problem: Thin film interference: A thin film of gasoline floats on a puddle of water.
+- Thin film interference problem: Thin film interference: A thin film of gasoline floats on a puddle of water.
 Sunlight falls almost perpendicularly on the puddle and reflects into your eyes.
 Although sunlight is white (it contains all colors), the film has a yellow hue since destructive interference eliminates the colors of blue (469 nm in vacuum) from the reflected light.
 If the refractive index for light in gasoline and water are 1.40 and 1.33, respectively, then determine the minimum non-zero thickness of the film.
 What if the gasoline was on glass (n = 1.52) instead of water? (answer for part 1: 168 nm)